Learn how to type with how-to-type.com!

 2. Aim for accuracy rather than speed.

-It does not matter how fast you go if you have to go back and fix all your mistakes.
-Fixing mistakes takes more time than it does to just slow down and take the time you need to type correctly.
+It does not matter how fast you type if you have to go back and fix all your mistakes.
+Fixing mistakes takes more time than it does to just slow down and take the time you need to type accurately.
 Fast typing depends on developing precision muscle memory.
 Allowing yourself to type incorrectly will actually reinforce your bad habits and common mistakes!
 Slow your typing pace until you can attain 100% accuracy.
 If you come across a difficult word, slow down further to type it properly.
 Develop good habits and speed will be your reward.

 3. Learn the entire keyboard.